 Mexican/Spanish Flan is made with whole eggs and cooked in a water bath.
 Flan Napolitano is a version made with cream cheese.

 Yes, you can use brown sugar to make caramel.
 While it has more flavor than granulated sugar, it tends to burn faster and yield a darker caramel.

 You can use metal, ceramic, or glass pans as long as they are the right size and shape.
 I like to use cake pans or ramekins for individual portions.

 When the Leche Flan is set and firm to the touch, it's ready.
 There should be a slight wobble when you gently jiggle the pan.
 If you insert a knife or toothpick in the center, it should come out clean.

 A flan should be creamy and smooth.

-Using too many eggs or overcooking flan will make it taste eggy.
-Make sure your eggs-to-dairy ratio is correct.
+Using too many eggs or overcooking the flan will make it taste eggy.
+Make sure your egg-to-dairy ratio is correct.
 Add vanilla or citrus to enhance its flavor.

 The egg whites in the custard add texture and help it set.
 Without it, the custard will be very creamy.

 As with any custard-based dessert, gentle cooking is crucial to keep the custard smooth.
 A water bath, also called a bain-marie, regulates the heat and prevents it from overcooking.
 It will also prevent your flan from becoming rubbery or cracked.

 Water can ruin the flan's texture.
 When making a water bath, pour the water slowly to prevent splashing into the custard.
 If you're steaming on the stovetop, cover the molds so trapped steam doesn't get into the flan.